 Diawara has previously worked with some of the biggest names in contemporary music.
 She recorded with Bobby Womack and Herbie Hancock; played Glastonbury and other major festivals; and toured/recorded with the Cuban pianist Roberto Fonseca.
 She assembled a West African super-group featuring Amadou and Mariam, Oumou Sangaré and Toumani Diabaté to record a song calling for peace in her troubled homeland; and climbed aboard Damon Albarn’s star-studded Africa Express, which culminated in her sharing a stage with Sir Paul McCartney.
 Diawara most recently appeared at Carnegie Hall alongside David Crosby, Chris Thile, Snarky Puppy and others for an evening of topical protest music.
 Rolling Stones noted that “the singer and guitarist, originally from Mali, provided two of the night´s most striking moments.
 Her ode to the power of women ´Mousso´ sung in her native language, was hypnotic, and her captivating stage spins enhanced her anthem ´Unite´”.

-Already purchased tickets are valid for the new date, and festival tickets / season tickets Druga godba 2020 remain valid for this concert.
+- Already purchased tickets are valid for the new date, and Druga Godba 2020 festival tickets / season (Abonma Druga Godba 2020) tickets remain valid for this concert.
 If you cannot attend the concert in the new date, the seller will refund the purchase value.
 For a refund please contact them at email@example.com or firstname.lastname@example.org no later than June 10 2021.
+Refunds can’t be requested for the Druga Godba 2020 festival or season (Abonma) tickets.

 Foto: Aida Muluneh